jacbop/mbot/README.md

 # mbot
 MBot Developers Test Harness
-This information is based on mBlock 3.2.2
+This information is based on mBlock 3.2.2 and Arduino 1.6.5

 # Dev Environment
 I use code blocks to build a test harness that I can develop programs in and run easily from within the mBlock IDE as well as upload to Arduino.